css-javascript-toolbox/css-javascript-toolbox-plugin/readme.txt

 Thank you for your interest in CSS & JavaScript Toolbox.
 Please support us by:

+- Joining in with the voting and discussion on [new CJT feature ideas](http://css-javascript-toolbox.com/development/request).
 - Providing a [feedback review and rating](http://wordpress.org/support/view/plugin-reviews/css-javascript-toolbox) on WordPress.org
 - Spreading the word and recommending CJT to others.